The Lowdown on Colonoscopies: 5 Things to Consider

 For many people, preparing for a colonoscopy is the worst part of the procedure and the part they dread.

-Dr. Fassler recommends a prep which includes two solo cups of liquid as the first dose and another two solo cups for the second dose.
+Dr. Fassler recommends a prep which includes two cups of liquid as the first dose and another two cups for the second dose.
 Please note physicians may have different preferences for their patients’ prep.

 “It’s really not much,” he said.